wellitongervickas/wellitongervickas/README.md

 ## Hi there! 👋

-I'm (gervickas.js), a passionate software engineer with a focus on frontend and backend development.
+I'm (gervickas.js), a passionate software engineer with a focus on blockchain, frontend and backend development.
 I have a keen interest in pushing the boundaries of technology and building innovative solutions.

 - 💼 Currently working as a Software and Blockchain Engineer
 - 🚀 Exploring the latest developments in frontend and backend technologies